 Brown Sugar Glazed Carrots Recipe

 - Combine carrots, water, butter and brown sugar in a pan over medium-high heat and bring to a boil.

-- Cover and reduce the heat and simmer for approximately 6 minutes.
+- Cover and reduce the heat to cook on low for approximately 6 minutes.

 - Remove from the heat and sprinkle with salt and pepper.

 Yes!
 I haven’t tried, but I imagine that would work great too.

 Can I substitute butter for margarine?